Terraminator/Ghost/README.md

 </pre>
 This is a proxy server in Python wich filters your traffic.

+# Dev
+This Software is not released yet!

 ### Setup
 You just have to install a Python version >= 3 and run python ghost.py, then you have to configure an addon in your Browser like FoxyProxy with this credentials:
 Ip=127.0.0.1, Port=3000